How to fix mechanical speedometers

 by Had Robinson

 We love our Toyota Tacoma that is used in our school and when visiting sites.
+It is the vehicle of choice for many hang gliding and paragliding pilots.

 The speedometer below is from a Toyota Tacoma.
 Other makes and models that have mechanical speedometers are similar.
 Some of the bearing housings are entirely metal, some plastic.
 The purpose of this fix is to save $500 or more by fixing the #1 problem on vehicles with mechanical speedometers.
 The lubrication with this fix will usually last for many years before you will have to add oil again.